 Pleural mesothelioma symptoms, such as slight fatigue, typically start out innocuously, but then they develop into more debilitating conditions, such as pneumonia, in the absence of treatment.
 Recognizing the warning signs early and getting the right treatment will help you cope with the effects of this rare cancer.

 The presenting symptoms of malignant pleural mesothelioma can be as nondescript as a chest pain, slight fatigue or shortness of breath during physical activity.
-Early symptoms often mirror signs of less serious respiratory issues, such as pneumonia, bronchitis and emphysema, which are hardly unusual for seniors.
+Early symptoms often mirror signs of less serious respiratory issues, such as pneumonia, bronchitis and emphysema.

 Once the cancer progresses to a late stage, however, the symptoms become much more specific and acute.